luuquangvu/ha-addons/gemini-fastapi/README.md

          secure_1psidts: "YOUR_SECURE_1PSIDTS"
    ```

-4. Save the file and restart the add-on from the Add-on panel.
+4. Save the file, then restart the add-on from the Add-on panel.

 The add-on persists configuration under `/homeassistant/gemini-fastapi/config` and stores conversation data under `/homeassistant/gemini-fastapi/data`, keeping credentials and history across restarts.
 On updates, a refreshed template is written to `/homeassistant/gemini-fastapi/config/config.yaml.default` so you can compare it with your existing configuration.